Wildhoney/Switzerland/README.md

 ### Sending Events

 Previously we attached an `add` function to the `HTMLElement.prototype` for our `swiss-cheese` component.
-However, we may often wish to communicate from within inside our components to the outside world.
-Using the simple `events` middleware allows us to send events from our component &ndash; although we could quite easily have emitted our own events using `props.node.dispatchEvent`.
+However, we may often wish to communicate **from inside our component** to the outside world &ndash; using the simple `events` middleware allows us to achieve just this.
+It's worth noting that we can easily emit our own events using `props.node.dispatchEvent`.

 ```javascript
 import { create, html, element, pipe, redux, methods, events } from 'switzerland';